jbongard/TwitchPlaysLossFunction/README.md

 ## To do list:

-1. See if you can colorize the vertical axis of the raw sensor data.

-2. Visualize 'sensor' data drawn from a file.

-3. Create and left and right sides of equations.
+1. Create and left and right sides of equations.

-4. Allow the typing in of equations.
+1. Allow the typing in of equations.

-5. Fill in drawing of robot from here: https://docs.google.com/drawings/d/1v_ECJ3ZAOSW_05xPlm-8kim38GA94JrakpJc98ihnmw/edit?usp=sharing
+1. Fill in drawing of robot from here: https://docs.google.com/drawings/d/1v_ECJ3ZAOSW_05xPlm-8kim38GA94JrakpJc98ihnmw/edit?usp=sharing

-6. Create turret: the red/blue/green side barrels represent the rgb components of the ray sensor.
+1. Create turret: the red/blue/green side barrels represent the rgb components of the ray sensor.
 The longer black barrel represents the length of the ray.
 The gun will sit on a turret that can rotate the gun side to side and up and down.